jeremyfelt/webconference-2014/talk.md

 ## Provisioning

-Provisioning is the next important part of a development workflow.
+The next important part of a development workflow is provisioning.
 This is often the one that stands out a bit as something not every developer is familiar with.

 Provisioning allows us to describe the state of a machine.
 Every time a fresh box is booted in production and development, a state is applied.
 When done right, it gives everybody on the team access to a local environment that provides everything we expect from production.